mormor-karl/mormor-karl.github.io/_pages/resources.md

 We have collaborated with InfraVis to develop a [visualization tool](https://github.com/spraakbanken/impersonaldata) for comparing personal information detection and labeling from different systems.

+The three previously mentioned tools and models are described in [this article](https://aclanthology.org/2025.lm4dh-1.15.pdf).

 As more tools and algorithms will be developed in the project, they will appear here.

 ------